-n September 14, 2015, Mayor Kirk Caldwell signed into law Ordinance 15-41 (the "Ordinance"), which allows for the creation of "accessory dwelling units" ("ADLI") "Ordinance"), which allows for the creation of "accessory dwelling units" ("ADU") in certain zoning districts within the City & County of Honolulu (the "City").
+n September 14, 2015, Mayor Kirk Caldwell signed into law Ordinance 15-41 (the "Ordinance"), which allows for the creation of "accessory dwelling units" ("ADU") in certain zoning districts within the City & County of Honolulu (the "City").
 An ADU is defined as a second dwelling unit, including its own kitchen, bedroom, and bathroom facilities, which may be attached or detached from the primary dwelling unit on the zoning lot.
 The purpose of the Ordinance is to encourage the development of ADU's in permitted zoning districts to increase the number of affordable rentals and, consequently, to help alleviate the City's housing shortage.